 I didn’t go the easy route here – I took a couple extra steps to bring out extra flavor in the veggies by roasting them first.
 Here’s the basics:

 - Set the oven to broil.
 While it preheats – chop all your veggies and place them on a rimmed baking sheet with garlic and olive oil

-- While the veggies are in the oven, get the Dutch oven on the stove top and add the stock, water and bouillon and get that warming up
+- While the veggies are in the oven, get the Dutch oven on the stove top over medium high heat and add the stock, water and bouillon and bring that to a boil

 - Add everything to the pot except the spinach and simmer for an hour

 - Add the spinach right at the end – and you’re done!

 - Garnish with parmesan cheese if you’d like

 Can I Make This Soup in a Crockpot?

 Definitely!
 I would still recommend roasting the vegetables first and then place everything in the slow cooker on low for 8 hours or high for 4 hours – again adding the spinach at the very end.